hexodotsh/seggy/README.md

-This is a network segratation script which attempts mutilple nmap techniques against other networks.
+This is a test against network segratation which attempts mutilple nmap techniques against other networks.